nick13jaremek/hackernews-react-client/README.md

+# Simple Hackernews search client

+This is a simple implementation of a React client that allows searching Hackernews posts based on a search query.
+The code is mostly based on [Robin Wieruch's](https://www.robinwieruch.de/about/) [*Road to React* course](https://roadtoreact.com/).

+The client targets an external Hackernews API to fetch the search results.

+Some implementation features:

+- Search Hackernews entries.
+- Sorting of results based on: author, number of comments, post points and post title.
+- Client side caching: search results are stored on the client to avoid repetitive search requests.
+- Unit tests using `enzyme`and `jest` React libraries.

+# Bootstrap process
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>